How Sustainable is Your Circular Economy?

 Indeed, we can see that the first batch of rented items are returned on day 8.

-After 5 days for pick-up, warehouse delivery, cleaning and store shipping they are available on day 13 for new sales.
+After 5 days of pick-up, warehouse delivery, cleaning, and store shipping,When you have peaks of volume, like on day 16, the accumulated inventory of returned items cannot meet the demand, so you need new items to meet the demand. they are available on day 13 for new sales.

 From this day, we have a balanced distribution of rented and returned items which provides enough inventory to have >75% of items reused.